 If you regularly go game shooting, you should get yourself a good pair of electronic ear defenders.
 If you’re clay shooting or going to a shooting range, being able to hear background noises isn’t so important, so you should be fine with passive ear defenders.

-Now we’ve gone over the basics of what you need to know about ear defenders, here are our reviews of the best ear muffs for shooting available in the UK in 2017.
+Now we’ve gone over the basics of what you need to know about ear defenders, here are our reviews of the best ear muffs for shooting available in the UK.

 The 3M Peltor SportTac ear defenders are some of the best out there when it comes to quality of construction.
 They’re designed specifically for shooting and hunting, and with an SNR rating of 26 dB, they do an excellent job of dealing with the noise of shots.
 These ear muffs are electronic, so they will amplify the quiet noises around you while detecting and reducing the sound of loud noises.